What to expect from the hospitalist

 If you visit Children’s general medical and surgical floor or observation unit, be on the look out for:

-Medical director of the hospitalist program
+Medical director of the Pediatric Hospital Medicine

 Our full team of doctors and nurse practitioners in the hospitalist program at Children’s can be found below.
 (Click on their names to read their profiles.)